drupal-mentoring/pain-points-of-contribution/README.md

 Note:
 - KG
 - This is screenshot of my profile page.
-As you can see I have listed some people as my mentor and it shows that I have got commit mention on 12 issues that has been marked fixed during the last 3 month.
+As you can see I have listed some people as my mentor and some people listed me as their mentor which is a way of showing appreciation for me that I helped them on something.Also, my profile shows that I have got commit mention on 12 issues that has been marked fixed during the last 3 month.